Stenacron: History

-Thomas Say first documented the species interpunctatum in 1839 in Indiana from 20 halotypes and 14 paratypes.
-Hagan (1861) confirms and expands the geographical range of the species with the collection of others in Virginia that concurred with Says (1839) halotypes.Dr.
-J. R. Traver, the second author of the Biology of a Mayfly, ted three distinct groups in the genus Stenonema in 1933.
-The interpunctatum group later became the genus Stenacron.
-Steven L Jensen listed the genus as Stenacron in 1974.
+Thomas Say first documented the species interpunctatum in 1839 in Indiana from 20 holotypes and 14 paratypes.
+Hagen, in 1861, confirmed and expanded the geographical range of the species with a collection of other specimens from Virginia that concurred with Say’s haplotypes.
+In 1974, the interpunctatum group was listed by Steven L Jensen as the genus Stenacron.

 Species

-Although there are 7 recognized species in the genus, the variation amongst populations of Stenacron interpunctatum forms the Stenacron interpunctatum complex, which comprises 16 closely related subspecies.
+Although there are 7 recognized species in the genus, the variation amongst populations of S. interpunctatum forms the Stenacron interpunctatum complex, which comprises 16 closely related subspecies.

 List of the currently valid species as of 2014: